 Commissioned for Collusion 2019

 The Collusion 2019 Pavilions, designed by architect Charles Holland, are four structures each with its own unique shape, size, and colour – purpose-built to house six artworks commissioned for the Collusion 2019 showcase, which ran from 12 to 22 April outside Cambridge Junction.
+We are looking to sell the Pavilions to help support future projects.
+If you are interested in buying them, please contact us at firstname.lastname@example.org for more details.

 A sort of pop-up analog digital village, the Pavilions form a temporary gathering place where the public can be immersed in artworks incorporating emerging technologies while questioning their social impact.
 The materials used reflect the themes of the exhibition, with corrugated tin echoing the rawness of industrial buildings or technology parks – places whose activities tend to be enclosed and mysterious.
 In this case, however, the community is invited in to explore hitherto obscured ideas.